sevesilvestre/AsianHateCrimeAnalysis/README.md

  - Provides data on US city land size to gain insight on the relationship between population density and Asian Hate Crime

 ## Data Cleaning + Data Manipulation
-Once I had downloaded my 3 datasets, I loaded them into DBeaver and used SQLite to utilize a combination of Data Definition Language (DDL) and Data Manipulation Language (DML) techniques to query my datasets to provide me with workable tables to upload into Tableau.
-During this provess, I also performed multiple JOIN operations in order to join my 3 datasets together.
-Here is an example of query I performed in order to get my datasets joined together to provide me insights on population density vs. # of Asian Hate Crimes:
+Once I downloaded my three datasets, I loaded them into DBeaver and utilized SQLite to query my datasets using a combination of Data Definition Language (DDL) and Data Manipulation Language (DML) techniques to create workable tables that I could upload into Tableau.
+During this process, I also performed multiple JOIN operations in order to combine my three datasets together.

+Here is an example of a query that I performed to join my datasets together and provide insights on the correlation between population density and the number of Asian hate crimes:

 ```
 ALTER TABLE uscitypopdensity ADD COLUMN city_state TEXT;